anuditverma/anuditverma.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
-Let’s connect if you want to collab and create something awesome in the world of open source tech.
-Follow the social media links given below or drop a mail <a target="_blank" href="mailto:contact@anudit.in">here</a>.
+Let’s connect if you want to collab something awesome in the world of open-source tech.
+Follow the social media links given below or drop an e-mail <a target="_blank" href="mailto:contact@anudit.in">here</a>.
 </p>